ninjadev/nin/README.md

 ## Notes on working in windows

-The prerequisites remain the same, you at least need Yarn and Node.
+The prerequisites remain the same, you at least need Node.

-To build and compile the entire project, for now, you need only run `yarn start` in the root of the nin-repo.
+To build and compile the entire project, for now, you need only run `npm start` in the root of the nin-repo.
 To run nin without linking up through npm you can replace the `nin`-command with `node path-to-ninrepo/nin/backend/nin`.
 E.g. when you are in a project folder of a demo, and you want to run it with your freshly compiled nin directly, you can run `node path-to-ninrepo/nin/backend/nin run` instead of `nin run`.